What’s the secret to good posture? It’s all in the way you hold yourself.

 - Tilt your pelvis back and repeat, slouching and straightening several times, noticing the difference in how your body feels.

 Try yoga and pilates

-Experts reckon Iyengar yoga can help lower blood pressure, ease back pain and reduce stress, as well as correcting alignment.
-It’s important to have the best yoga mat though before you start practising, so be sure to pick one up.
+Experts reckon Iyengar yoga can help lower blood pressure, ease back pain and reduce stress, as well as aid in correcting alignment.
+It’s important to research the best yoga mats, though, before you start practising.

 Pilates aims to strengthen core muscles for a longer, leaner and more toned body.
 It’s ideal for those who want a longer shape or stronger back as it strengthen the mid-section muscles.